-The meniscus is made up of thick, crescent shaped bits of cartilage that line the knee on either side of the joint.
+The knee meniscus is made up of thick, crescent shaped bits of cartilage that line the knee on either side of the joint.

 The meniscus acts as a shock absorber and ensures there is correct weight distribution through the knee.

 Medial meniscus tears are the most common as more force tends to go through the inner side of the knee, resulting in medial knee pain.

-Meniscus tears typically occur when the foot is fixed (e.g. studs in the ground) and the knee is slightly bent and then twisted by a sudden turn initiated either by you or by a force to the outside of the knee.
+Meniscus tears typically occur when the foot is fixed, e.g. studs in the ground, and the knee is slightly bent and then twisted by a sudden turn initiated either by you or by a force to the outside of the knee.